bratpeki/suckless-bratpeki/dwm/README.md

 Dependencies from [my Bash scripts](https://github.com/bratpeki/bash-scripts):

-- `bgman`, needed to load the background image of your choice
 - `lmmsProjectBooter`, needed for a keyboard shortcut to work
 - `screencap`, needed for a keyboard shortcut to work